afk0901/Desktop-Cleaner/README.md

 ## How to run the tool

-Download the installer from this repository or clone the repo and follow the instructions below.
+Download the .exe from this repository or clone the repo and follow the instructions below.

 The main entry file is desktop_organizer.py.
 Run it in your IDE or run this command inside the root directory of the project: `python desktop_organizer.py`.
 This command should start the